thlandgraf/ShellPromptor/README.md

   - **Multiple File Links (`files://`)**: Uses Node.js v22's globbing mechanism to resolve and embed content from multiple files matching a pattern.
 - **Recursive Content Embedding**: Handles recursive inclusion of linked files, ensuring that even complex documents can be processed and included.
 - **Context Priming**: Designed specifically for priming LLMs with relevant content, such as project source code, documentation, or any other necessary files, before starting a chat session.
+- **Verbose Mode**: Provides additional output for debugging and insight into the script's operations when the `-v` flag is used.
+- **Prompt Splitting**: Automatically splits large prompts into manageable chunks, using the `PROMPTOR_PROMPT_SIZE` environment variable to control the size of each chunk.

 ## Installation